reciperi/infrastructure/README.md

 - [x] Put Phoenix app under Nginx.
 Provision
 - [x] Do an Ecto table for recipes (Just a field for `name`)
 - [x] Copy from F!: How is deployed code on devenv?
 For what it's used development_devenv_localhost.rb?
+- [x] Setup [absinthe](https://github.com/absinthe-graphql/absinthe) as GraphQL server
+- [x] Play with Graphicl
+- [x] ~Translate with `trans`?~ Each locale will have the ingridients list.
+It's too complicated to join the same ingredient across locales if we want clients create ingredients.
+Although we should have a lot ingredients created before go public.